 - Collect pre- and post-test data from the child/family with whom they work during the course

-- Complete 20 treatment sessions with the child/family with whom they work
+- Complete 20 therapy sessions with the child/family with whom they work

 — Graduation Requirements

 - Successfully complete practical and written exams

-- Complete 20 treatment appointments, including all QST Master Trainer supervised sessions, with a child with autism
+- Complete 20 therapy appointments, including all QST Master Trainer supervised sessions, with a child with autism

 - Demonstrate ability to successfully “de-block” and “fill” during qigong massage sessions

 — Enrollment / Cancellation Policy